Pulse Breeding and Genetics Research laboratory

-Pulse legumes are a cheap and dense source of protein, energy and nutrients.
-They are a delicious component to a mulititude of diets around the world and have been shown to provide benefits to human health.
+We work in pulse legumes because they are a resource-efficient and dense source of protein, energy and nutrients.
+They are a delicious component to a multitude of diets around the world and provide benefits to human health.
 In the case of common bean (Phaseolus vulgaris L.) in certain countries, pulses provide 45% of daily protein supply in children and 13% in adults.
-Also, they provide micronutrients such as vitamin A, iron and zinc which play a major role among children in the alleviation of anemia, general body morbidity and mortality, mental impairment, still births or low child birth weight, blindness and infant mortality.
+Also, they provide micro nutrients such as vitamin A, iron and zinc which play a major role among children in the alleviation of anemia, general body morbidity and mortality, mental impairment, still births or low child birth weight, blindness and infant mortality.

-Our research topics focus on quantitative genetics, abiotic stress tolerance, disease resistance, quality, agronomic performance and human nutrition.
+Our research topics focus on breeding, genetics and genomics, germplasm exploration, quantitative genetics, abiotic stress tolerance, disease resistance, quality, agronomic performance, human nutrition and sensory profile.
 We also work in the development of high-throughput phenotyping tools for plant breeding applications.

 To make Quebec a leading province in production, processing quality and consumer preference of dry beans and pulses.

 - Release pulse varieties for farmers, processors and end-users

 - Increase consumption of pulses by improving consumer driven quality traits